cyberholics/Hand-Writing-Detection/README.md

 ### 3. Run the Flask App

-After setting up the environment, run the Flask app: `python app.py`
+After setting up the environment, run the app: `python app.py`

 This will start the server, and you can access the app at http://127.0.0.1:5000 in your browser.